relogiclabs/JSchema-Java/doc/content/articles/sourcebuild.md

 +++
 title = 'Source Build'
 date = 2023-12-04T09:38:53+06:00
-weight = 10
+weight = 11
 +++

 # Build from Source Code
 This comprehensive guide illustrates the procedures for retrieving source code from a GitHub repository, compiling the project source code into a library, and seamlessly integrating the compiled library into your project.
 It is essential to have a foundational understanding of the Java language, as well as a modest level of familiarity with the Java SDK and command-line interface.
-Some basic knowledge of how to work with Maven packages would be helpful.
+Furthermore, some basic knowledge of how to work with Maven packages would be helpful.

 ## Build the Library
 To get started, clone the project from the following URL using your preferred Git client (command line or GUI).
 You can open a terminal and enter the following Git clone command as shown below:
 ```shell
 git clone https://github.com/relogiclabs/JSchema-Java.git
 ```
 Next, navigate to the project root directory of the `JSchema-Java` that you just cloned.
 Inside the directory, you should find a `pom.xml` file.
 This file contains the project configuration and dependencies required to build the library.
-Use the `cd` command to enter the project root directory and execute the following Maven command to build the Json Schema library:
+Use the `cd` command to enter the project root directory and execute the following Maven command to build the JSchema library:

 ```shell
 mvn clean install